-A. The purpose of these rules is to carry out the responsibilities of the Coastal Resources Management Council in establishing the Ocean Special Area Management Plan (SAMP) for the offshore waters (beyond 3 nautical mile state water boundary) within the geographic location description (GLD) and to provide the regulatory framework for promoting a balanced and comprehensive ecosystem-based management approach to the development and protection of Rhode Island's ocean-based resources.
-In addition, these rules establish the regulatory standards and enforceable policies within the GLD for purposes of the federal Coastal Zone Management Act federal consistency provisions pursuant to 16 U.S.C. § 1456 and 15 C.F.R.
+Α. The purpose of these rules is to carry out the responsibilities of the Coastal Resources Management Council in establishing the Ocean Special Area Management Plan (Ocean SAMP) for the state's offshore waters (beyond within the 3 nautical mile state water boundary).
+The CRMC will apply its SAMP responsibilities to projects that are proposed in federal waters (beyond the 3 nautical mile state water boundary) through the CZMA federal consistency provisions pursuant to 16 U.S.C. § 1456 and 15 C.F.R.
+Part 930.
+This includes developing within the geographic location descriptions (GLDs) in federal waters.
+The SAMP, GLDs, and CZMA federal consistency authority and to provide the regulatory framework for promoting a balanced and comprehensive ecosystembased management approach to the development and protection of Rhode Island's ocean-based resources.
+In addition, these rules establish the regulatory standards and enforceable policies within the GLD for purposes of the federal Coastal Zone Management ActCZMA federal consistency provisions pursuant to 16 U.S.C. § 1456 and 15 C.F.R.
 Part 930.